 The shrine has a long approach which is lined by little stalls selling trinkets and snacks.
 The pond with two arched bridges is the most famous picture spot in the shrine.
 Also, don’t miss the plum tree next to the main hall which, according to legend, flew with Michizane to comfort him in his exile that happened towards the end of his life after making the dominant Fujiwara clan uncomfortable because of rivalry.

 4. Hakata Gion Yamakasa Festival

-Surprisingly, it only takes around 30 minutes to complete the race for most teams, in spite of having to lift a very heavy float.
-The team effort and spirit they bring is pretty incredible!
+Surprisingly, it only takes around 30 minutes to complete the race for most teams, despite having to lift a very heavy float.
+The team effort and spirit they bring are pretty incredible!

 5. Yatai (Food Stalls)

-With the convivial atmosphere it is easy to enjoy easy conversation with fellow customers and the owner, and you can enjoy classic Japanese street food dishes such as yakitori, ramen noodles, and oden.
+With the convivial atmosphere, it is easy to enjoy conversation with fellow customers and the owner, and you can enjoy classic Japanese street food dishes such as yakitori, ramen noodles, and oden.
 The best time to go is on a weekday between 6pm and midnight.
-On a Friday or Saturday evening there are often lines, and on Sunday many stalls will be closed.
+On a Friday or Saturday evening, there are often lines, and on Sunday many stalls will be closed.
 Please note that many stalls also close in the event of bad weather.

 6. Uminonakamichi Park

 If you want to enjoy some natural surroundings in Fukuoka, Uminonakamichi Park (海の中道海浜公園) is a great space to do so.
 This is a part where the locals like to come to relax, so it tends to get crowded on weekend days with nice weather.
 If you go on a weekday, you can enjoy the park with fewer people around.
 All year there are beautiful blooming flowers to enjoy and Uminonakamichi Park is also a popular place for sakura viewing with over 2,000 sakura trees growing in the park!